 Many mattresses, particularly spring mattresses, have a lot of empty space in them that can contain dangerous gas pockets.
-They are also very bulky, and take up a lot of space for their size.
-As they degrade over time mattresses can lead to many different kinds of problem, particularly if the landfill area is later used for building.
-According to the Mattress Recycling Council in the USA, more than 50,000 mattresses are disposed of to landfill in the USA every day!
+They are also very bulky and take up a lot of space for their size.
+As they degrade over time mattresses can lead to many different kinds of problems, particularly if the landfill area is later used for building.
+According to the Mattress Recycling Council in the USA, more than 50,000 mattresses are disposed of to landfills in the USA every day!

 As the demand for building space increases, closed landfills are being targeted by developers for a number of purposes.
 Some are even being used as building sites: check out this reference on the Green Building Advisor website.